Erebot/Erebot/docs/src/Prerequisites.rst

 System dependencies
 -------------------

 The following table lists system dependencies.
-It is assumed that the reader has a working package manager which can be used to install those dependencies, usually by issuing one of these commands **as a privileged user**, followed by the name of the package that provides the dependency:
+Make sure to read the installation instructions relevant to your system **before** you start the installation:

-*   For Linux distributions
+* `Instructions for Linux users`_

-    ..  sourcecode:: bash

-        root@localhost:~# # For apt-based distributions (eg. Debian, Ubuntu). root@localhost:~# apt-get install <package>

-        root@localhost:~# # For yum-based distributions (eg. Fedora, RedHat, CentOS). root@localhost:~# yum install <package>

-        root@localhost:~# # For urpmi-based distributions (eg. Mandriva). root@localhost:~# urpmi <package>

-        root@localhost:~# # For Zypper-based distributions (eg. SuSE) root@localhost:~# zypper install <package>

-*   For Windows systems, please refer to the special instructions given below.
+* `Instructions for Windows users`_

 For each profile, a "yes" on a dependency's row indicates that users of the given profile **MUST** install that dependency (requirement).
 Optional dependencies are indicated using footnotes which state when the dependency may be of any interest for the given profile.

-For apt-based systems, an installation link is provided (using the ``apt`` URI scheme).
+For apt-based systems like Debian/Ubuntu, an installation link is also provided.

 ..  list-table:: System dependencies for Erebot
     :widths: 10 10 5 5 5 65